iqm-finland/KQCircuits/README.rst

    python setup_within_klayout.py

-then KLayout will contain KQCircuits. **In Windows you must run the command with administrator privileges.**
+then KLayout will contain KQCircuits.
 You may have to write ``python3`` or ``py`` instead of ``python`` depending on your OS and Python installation, just make sure that the command refers to Python 3.
 For further details see the `developer setup documentation <https://iqm-finland.github.io/KQCircuits/developer/setup.html>`__.